9th Grade

 Protocol:

-Students grades 9 and up will have etiquette training and attend an end of year event as the culmination of that process.
+Students in high school will have etiquette training and attend an end of year event as the culmination of that process.

 Team Policy Debate: